37mm M-6

 This is an older

-It is mounted on some older French vehicles such as early version of the
+It is also mounted on some older French vehicles such as early versions

 Weapon |